How to get the best deal on your rental

 - Check in & Check Out Key Exchange

-Make sure you get the manager's contact phone number and entry/exit procedures for your rental property.
-We recommend keeping the contact's information in your phone and wallet.
+Be sure to get the manager's contact telephone number and entry/exit procedures for your rental.
+We recommend storing the contact's information in your cell phone and wallet.

 Congratulations on reserving your rental!
 You're on the way to a fantastic vacation!